Procedural Executive Function, Part 2

 “That, I don’t know.
 Some previous Champions, almost certainly.”

 “What you’re talking about is bigger than us,” Leaf says, hands warmed by her own teacup as steam rises from it, the scent bracing.
 “Way bigger.
-I’m not saying I don’t want the information, but I don’t get why, even if you don’t trust the police, Laura at least is not here, let alone Red, who can’t possibly be involved with the people he’s been fighting.
+I’m not saying I don’t want the information, though I am getting a little… full up, on conspiracies.
+But I don’t get why, even if you don’t trust the police, Laura at least is not here, let alone Red, who can’t possibly be involved with the people he’s been fighting.
 Was it because of the differences in his meta-honesty policy?”

 “In part, but not entirely.
 In truth, were it not for his current enmeshment with Interpol, the roots of which I have no knowledge of, I might have included him as well.”